 Understanding Your CP05 Notice

-- The withholding you reported on your income and social security benefits
+- The income tax withholding amounts you reported on your return

 - The household help you claimed

-We’re holding your refund pending the results of our review.
+We’re holding your refund until we finish our review.

 What you need to do